vocalpy/vak/doc/reference/config.rst

 =====================
-config.ini files spec
+config.toml files spec
 =====================

 Valid Sections
 ==============
 Following is the set of valid section names:
-{DATA, TRAIN, SPECTROGRAM, PREDICT, OUTPUT}.
+{PREP, SPECT_PARAMS, DATALOADER, TRAIN, PREDICT, LEARNCURVE}.
-In addition, whose name is the name of a class representing a neural network that subclasses the AbstractSongdeckClass, e.g., "TweetyNet" and whose options define hyperparameters for that network.
+In addition, a section is valid whose name is the name of a class representing a neural network that subclasses the ``vak``, e.g., "TweetyNet" and whose options define hyperparameters for that network.
 More detail below.